Update Feb 2022: This person describes the whole process better:

 Sour dough is not as easy as ‘instant yeast’ loaves, but the results to me are well worth it.
 Apparently Sour Dough is easier to digest, plus as you can see it has fewer additives.
 More importantly though, it tastes delicious.

 It requires a little more planning ahead than an instant yeast loaf, and multiple stages of the process to make the best loaves.
 But nothing in this is inherently complex.
 Just something you should allow time : I start mine on the Friday evening to have a loaf ready to bake on a Sunday morning.
 Or if the weather is reasonable (or if you live in a house) a Friday morning to have one ready to bake on a Saturday morning.

-The process is not an exact science, but working with something living that might want a few variations as you work with it.
+The process is not an exact science for me, but working with something living that might want a few variations as you work with it.
 In my experience it gives good feedback when you have a feel of what to look for, and I’ve not had any disastrous loaves yet.

 I’ve also found wholemeal sour dough to be pretty easy, even living on a boat and without a fridge or a warm cosy place, it just requires a bit more patience and working with your environment.
 Just try to keep it away from cold drafts.

 Some of my wholemeal loaves have taken 3 days to make in the winter.
 You can also mix partial wholemeal with white flour to make it a bit quicker.
 Or use the same process for 100% white flour.

 The better the quality of flour you use, the better the results.
 Even the best organic stoneground flour is not significantly priced, so the cheapest flour is a false economy.
 Especially when you’re giving the loaf a lot of attention, why skimp on virtually the only ingredient?

 Sour Dough Starter : Ongoing Care